anasty17/mirror-leech-telegram-bot/README.md

 - `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False`, which is the **BASE_URL_OF_BOT** Port.
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
 - `QB_SEED`: QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
 Don't change `MaxRatioAction`, 2.
 Only works with `/qbmirror` and `/qbzipmirror`.
 Default is `False`. `Bool`
-  - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs`, decrease `AsyncIOThreadsCount` in qbittorrent config and set limit to `DiskWriteCacheSize` to `32`.
+  - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs`, decrease `AsyncIOThreadsCount` in qbittorrent config and set limit of `DiskWriteCacheSize` to `32`.

 ### RSS
 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec.
 - `RSS_COMMAND`: Choose command for the desired action.
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If using channel then add channel id.
-- `USER_STRING_SESSION`: To send rss links from your telegram account instead of adding bot to channel then adding channel to group to get rss link since bot will not read command from itself or other bot.
+- `USER_STRING_SESSION`: To send rss links from your telegram account instead of adding bot to channel then linking the channel to group to get rss link since bot will not read command from itself or other bot.
 To generate string session use this command `python3 generate_string_session.py` after mounting repo folder for sure.
   - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
-Add the bot in grop for better experience, since if you are using `USER_STRING_SESSION` you need to send a private message to bot after each restart.
-You can add the bot to a channel and add this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
+You must use bot in group.
+You can add the bot to a channel and add link this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.

 ### Private Files
 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link or by any direct download link NOT webpage link.
 Archive the accounts folder to ZIP file.
 Fill this with the direct download link of zip file.
 If index need authentication so add direct download as shown below: